Satisfactory Academic Progress (SAP)

 Determining Satisfactory Academic Progress

-Eligibility for financial aid (based on SAP) is determined at the end of each Winter term or at the time of application for students who have never applied for financial aid at HFC.
+Eligibility for financial aid (based on SAP) is determined at the end of each Winter semester or at the time of application for students who have never applied for financial aid at HFC.

 For students on “Financial Aid Probation” (explained later), eligibility for financial aid is determined at the end of each probationary term.